 Briarwood will supply all the sports equipment needed for camp activities but some campers prefer to bring their own softball glove or tennis racket.
 Remember, the more your child brings to camp, the more your child is capable of losing.
 We cannot be responsible for items lost, stolen or damaged at camp.
-Accordingly, please clearly label everything with your child’s name and bunk.
+Accordingly, please clearly label everything with your child’s name.
 Use a waterproof marker.

 The following items are NOT permitted to be used in camp — they dilute the Briarwood experience: Cell Phones • Electronic Games • iPods • iPads • MP3 Players

 2. How Do You Coordinate Transportation?
 We try our best.
 As you can imagine, it is quite a logistical undertaking to plan transportation for so many children.